 Many of our customers integrate L2L Spares with their ERP System.
 In these cases, Spares Imports are performed daily using data extracted from that ERP System.
 Most of the people who perform these daily uploads have created and saved a template (Mapped Table Fields) which they use day in and day out.

-However, and here comes the disclaimer, importing Spares should always be approached with caution.
-Spares Imports are not plug and play.
-One misstep can wipe out all of your spares data.
-We always advise customers to first export all current spares and retain that file, separate from, and in addition to, the file they are uploading, prior to performing a spares upload.
-We strongly recommend this as a Best Practice.
-(Because one misstep can wipe out all of your spares data.
-This is so important, it bears repeating.)
+Here comes the disclaimer, importing Spares should always be approached with caution.
+Spares Imports are not plug-and-play.
+We strongly recommend customers first export all current spares and retain that file, separate from, and in addition to, the file they are uploading, prior to performing a spares upload as a Best Practice.
+(Because one misstep can wipe out all of your spares data when performing a Spares Full Sync upload.
+This is so important, that it bears repeating.)

 One constant about software is that it is always changing.
 For this reason alone, the importer should be knowledgeable about the subject matter.
 While you may perform this type of upload practically every day, you cannot approach this casually.